INGREDIENTS

 Fresh Herbs v.s.
 Dried

 You can use either fresh, dried or even a combination of both when making an herbal infused oil.
 There are a couple of differences in how you prepare the herbs for infusion.
 When using fresh, let them dry wilt for a few hours to remove some of the moisture.
-Finely chop them and then fill a jar 3/4 full of herb.
-If using dried herb, crush them up if you have a whole dried herb, if you purchased the herbs they will already be chopped finely.
-Fill your jar 3/4 full for fresh herbs or 1/2 full with powdered herbs.
-If doing a mix of fresh and dried fill 2/3 full.
+For herbs that have a lot of moisture, such as comfrey and chickweed, use the dry plant method only.
+Too much moisture will cause the oil to go bad quickly.
+I personally prefer to just use dry plant material, except with St. John's Wort.

 Oil